 Frequently Asked Questions

-If you have lost money in a scam, contact your local police, the FBI’s Internet Crime Complaint Center, and the FTC.
+If you have lost money in a scam, contact your local police, the FBI’s Internet Crime Complaint Center, and the Federal Trade Commisssion.
+You can also report suspicious calls, emails, and texts to the FTC.

 Who are the perpetrators of scams?